Richard Gizbert

 Richard Gizbert is a Canadian broadcast journalist.
-He is the presenter of the Listening Post on Al Jazeera English.
+He is the creator and presenter of the Listening Post on Al Jazeera English.

-Gizbert was formerly employed by ABC News but was sacked for refusing to travel to Iraq to cover the 2003 U.S. invasion.
+Gizbert was formerly employed by ABC News but was terminated for refusing to travel to Iraq to cover the 2003 U.S. invasion.
 He later won a case for unfair dismissal against the network.

 He is one of six children of transport economist Konrad Studnicki-Gizbert and the grandson of Wladyslaw Studnicki, a Polish politician and publicist with roots in the Polish nobility, the szlachta.

 His half-brother, Christopher, is an MIT-trained geologist currently living and working in Calgary, Alberta.
 Another half-brother, Daviken, is an associate professor of history, specializing in Latin America, at McGill University in Montreal.

 Career

 Early career

 Prior to joining ABC News, Gizbert worked as a correspondent-producer for CJOH-TV in Ottawa, where he produced in-depth features for Sunday Edition, the national current affairs programme.
 Prior to that, Gizbert was CJOH's parliamentary correspondent for five years, responsible for national political coverage.
 For his reporting of a hostage situation on Parliament Hill, Gizbert received the National Award for Breaking News Coverage.

-From 1983 to 1985, Gizbert was a correspondent and political editor for CFTO-TV in Toronto, covering federal politics and co-presenting special events coverage.
+From 1983 to 1985, Gizbert was a parliamentary correspondent and political editor for CFTO-TV in Toronto, covering federal politics and co-presenting special events coverage.

 Early articles include a review for Ottawa-based radio station CKCU on Elvis Costello's performance at the Heatwave Festival in 1980.